stefanodipierro/django-nextjs-blog/memory-bank/progress.md

 - Dynamic OpenGraph and Twitter meta tags on post pages
 - Loading state optimization with skeleton components
 - Responsive design refinement
+- Performance optimization for image loading with dynamic blur placeholders

 ## In Progress
 - Testing and refinement of infinite scroll functionality
-- Performance optimization for image loading

 ## Pending
 - Search implementation with PostgreSQL